Noureddine-0/AmateursCTF2023/Trick question/Readme.md

 ## Trick question

 >Which one do you hate more: decompiling pycs or reading Python bytecode disassembly?
 Just kidding that's a trick question.
+>
 >Run with Python version 3.10.
+>
 >Flag is amateursCTF{[a-zA-Z0-9_]+}
+>
 >Author:flocto

-The challenge is given a pyc program compiled with Python version3.10 , since this is the first time i encounter a pyc program i found some problems solving the challenge.I started by learning some byecode instructions using the dis module in python , after this i found a great tool named pydisasm that was the first push in this challenge , i'll try to make it as simple as possible so let's start by opening a terminal and typing ```pydisasm <the_pyc_program>```
+The challenge is given a pyc program compiled with Python version3.10 , since this is the first time i encounter a pyc program i found some problems solving the challenge.I started by learning some bytecode instructions using the dis module in python , after this i found a great tool named pydisasm that was the first push in this challenge , i'll try to make the solution simple so let's start by opening a terminal and typing ```pydisasm <the_pyc_program>```
-We found two tuple where the first contains zeroes and ones and the second hold some base64 encoded strings , lookin at the disassembly we saw that the program creates two list which contains the content of the tuple :
+We found two tuple where the first contains zeroes and ones and the second holds some base64 encoded strings , lookin at the disassembly we saw that the program creates two lists where each contains the content of a tuple :
 ```

    1:         8 BUILD_LIST           0